xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/Code/Player/README.txt

 PlayerCommand.cs: Integrate all the commands for Player so only a PlayerCommand and a Link instances in main game class are needed.

+***Player Control***

+W or ↑: Move up
+A or ←: Move left
+S or ↓: Move down
+D or →: Move right
+N: Sword attack
+Z: Use current selected item

 /* required in Game1.cs */